RoboticsTeam8/LeoRover/README.md

 ### Communication Testing
 Test the communication link between the NUC and LeoRover by sending commands and receiving data.
 Verify the connectivity and data exchange for smooth interaction between the devices.

-This comprehensive guide provides step-by-step instructions for assembling LeoRover and integrating its software components, enabling users to understand and implement each aspect effectively.

-Feel free to navigate through each section using the table of contents and follow the instructions to assemble LeoRover and integrate its software seamlessly.

-For any inquiries or support, contact [Your Contact Information/Support Email].

-Happy exploring LeoRover! 🤖🚀